johnnyvenom/lesondufutur.cirmmt/content/en/authors/elizabeth-zimmerman/_index.md

 ---
 # Display name
-title: "Elizabeth Simmerman"
+title: "Elizabeth Zimmerman"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "elizabeth-simmerman"
+- "elizabeth-zimmerman"

 # Role/position
 role: